vignesh1991/UserAuthentication/README.md

-# java8_springboot-2.0.5-api-template-3.0

-Spring Boot with MySQL

-Token-based API authentication with Spring and JWT
+# Token-based API authentication with Spring and JWT

+Spring Boot with h2.

-####Testing our API
+####Testing our API using postman
 Once we have implemented the authentication and authorization logic, we will retest our API.

 To do so, we can use Postman, a simple Chrome extension that allows us to execute and monitor requests.